-File d by th he Registrant $ { m x} $ Filed by a Party other than the Registrant $ \Box $ Che ck the appropriate box: x Prel iminary Proxy Statement Con fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Defi initive Proxy Statement Defi initive Additional Materials Soli citing Material Pursuant to §240.14a-12 THE HAIN CELESTIAL GROUP, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payı nent o f Filing Fee (Check the appropriate box): x No f fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it we determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: Fee paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing egistration statement number, or the Form or Schedule and the date of its filing.
-1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:
+Filed by a Party other than the Registrant $\ \square$

+Chec k the a appropriate box: Preli minary Proxy Statement fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defii nitive Proxy Statement Defii nitive Additional Materials Solic citing Material Pursuant to §240.14a-12 THE HAIN CELESTIAL GROUP, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent of f Filing Fee (Check the appropriate box): \boxtimes No f ee required.
+Fee o computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: Fee I paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.:

+4) Date Filed:

-THE HAIN CELESTIAL GROUP, INC. 1111 Marcus Avenue Lake Success, NY 11042 516-587-5000
+THE HAIN CELESTIAL GROUP, INC.

+1111 Marcus Avenue Lake Success, NY 11042 516-587-5000

-October [10], 2014
+October 10, 2014